 - Streptococcus thermophilus

 Quite the difference, huh?
-So if you’ve been feeling a little off lately and you’re thinking that your gut health is to blame, you might want to consider letting all of the lovely beneficial bacteria and other probiotics in kefir try to fight off the issue for you.
+So if you’ve been feeling a little off lately and think your gut health is to blame, you might want to consider letting all of the lovely beneficial bacteria and other probiotics in kefir try to fight off the issue for you.

 - Candida humilis